menu

 Ethnicity / Ancestry

-In the neighborhood in Pilgrim, KY, residents most commonly identify their ethnicity or ancestry as Irish (23.2%).
-There are also a number of people of English ancestry (11.0%), and residents who report German roots (9.0%), and some of the residents are also of Scottish ancestry (2.1%), along with some Welsh ancestry residents (1.5%), among others.
+In the neighborhood in Pilgrim, KY, residents most commonly identify their ethnicity or ancestry as Irish (23.8%).
+There are also a number of people of English ancestry (9.6%), and residents who report German roots (4.9%).

 Getting to Work

 Even if your neighborhood is walkable, you may still have to drive to your place of work.
 Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
-The greatest number of commuters in neighborhood spend between 45 minutes and one hour commuting one-way to work (39.6% of working residents), longer and tougher than most commutes in America.
+The greatest number of commuters in neighborhood spend longer than one hour commuting one-way to work (41.0% of working residents), one of the longer commutes in America, which is a potential downside for residents of this neighborhood.

 Real Estate includes: